Did you know?

 The Greenie’s numbers have declined since the advent of mechanized vehicles that are now used in their place.

 Photos displayed courtesy of Len & Gayle Stakenas, Sanekats Reg’d, Alberta

-Greenland Dogs stand up to 25 inches at the shoulder.
+Greenland Dogs stand 23.6 inches (60 cm) or more tall at the shoulder.
 They have thick, straight coats that stand off from their bodies, and heavy, protective undercoats.
 The coat can be any colour or combination of colours.
 Greenies carry their tails in a loose curl up over their backs.

 Energetic and free-spirited, the Greenland Dog’s endurance and stamina are legendary.
 He is a faithful and hard-working dog who is happiest when he has a job to do.
 Although he is affectionate and loyal, he has an independent and self-sufficient nature.

 Hardy and robust, the Greenland Dog prefers to live and sleep outdoors, and will happily do so no matter how cold the environment.
 He is really suited for country living as he needs a good amount of exercise and room to stretch his legs.